 On the day, I arrived bright and early for the conference and I was instantly hooked by the intimate personal stories of strong women.
 Many of the speakers had battled illnesses, left violent relationships, struggled through single motherhood, suffered with low self-esteem and overcame hardships which inspired to achieve big in education and employment.
 These women were highly accomplished while sharing vulnerable anecdotes which brought a few tears to the eyes of a diverse room, including men, as well as big rounds of applause.
 During the Q&A, all of the speakers were presented with beautiful bouquets of flowers and were asked to reiterate their main message for us all to take away from International Women's Day.
 Some of their positive responses included:

 Spark FM were airing their Spark Breakfast radio show live from the event.
-It is available on Listen Again for a week.
-While I didn't strike up a conversation with the presenters, I did get a chance to chat with plenty of guests about my work during the refreshments break and lunch when many of my business cards were taken.
-A lovely bonus to the vibrant morning.
+While I didn't strike up a conversation with the presenters, I did get a chance to chat with plenty of guests about my work during the refreshments break and lunch when many of my business cards were taken; a lovely bonus to the vibrant morning!

 Did you know that International Women's Day has its roots in the United States?
 After New York held a Women's Day in 1909, it became an annual event the following year.
 It has touched many of our hearts since then.
 Here's to striving for an equal future and to wondering what may change in 2020.
 Until next year, ladies.

 This is Hannah's up-to-date blog.
 Hear all about her art news, latest projects and recommendations here first.